Michael Ray loves a good story. So, it’s only natural that when it came time to tell his own, he gravitated to country

 Open Class events are open to residents of Antelope County and any county that borders Antelope County EXCEPT for livestock entries.
 Only Antelope County residents can enter livestock.

-All static entries must be entered between 1-6 PM on Tuesday, July 28, 2020 or 8-11 AM on Wednesday, July 29, 2020 using the north door of the Exhibit Building.
+All static entries must be entered between 8 am to 8 pm on Tuesday, August 3, 2021 only using the north door of the Exhibit Building.
 Livestock are entered between 8 AM-Noon on Thursday July 30, 2020.
 An exhibitor may enter only one (1) entry per class number for a total number of 30 entries.
 For 2021 only there will be an extra 10 entries.
 All exhibitors must fill out their own exhibitor tags prior to entry day.
 Tags can be picked up at the Extension Office in the basement of the courthouse or from Char Carpenter, 402-841-4689 or Jeanne Peterson, 402-929-0293.

 Open Class events follow the 4H/FFA events.